DEFRA/water-abstraction-team/releasing/schedule.md

 ## Create calendar appointment

 Once a date and time has been confirmed create a calendar appointment and add the shared web-ops account **SM-Defra-ddts-aws-webops** and the team's QA as `required`.
-Add the rest of the tech team as `optional`.
+Add the rest of the dev team as `optional`.
 Use the following template for the title and content

 ```text
 title: WRLS RFC CHG0059773